All scripture is from the KJV unless otherwise indicated.

 Third, going back to the announcement to Zachariah about the conception of John the Baptist (Luke 1), we can research the course of Abijah, and also understanding that all priests were required to work in the temple during Unleavened Bread, Pentecost and Tabernacles, we can figure the conception and birth of John and then figure the birth of Yeshua.
 Hebrew tradition asserts that John was born at Passover.
 Yeshua would then be born 6 months later; perfect timing for Sukkot.

-Beginning on the first day of Sukkot, and continuing throughout the seven days of Sukkot, the priests would bring water from the Spring or Pool of Shiloah (Siloam) in golden pitchers and pour it upon the altar mixed with the wine libation.
+Beginning at dawn on the 2nd day of Sukkot, and continuing throughout the eight days of Sukkot (counting Shemini Atzeret), the priests would bring water from the Spring or Pool of Shiloah (Siloam) in golden pitchers and pour it upon the altar mixed with the wine libation.
 This was referred to as the "water libation" ceremony.
 It was a time of great celebration and prophetically represented the pouring out of the Holy Spirit at the coming of the Messianic Kingdom.
-The seventh and final day of Sukkot is called “Hoshanna Rabbah”, which means Great Shouts of Save us now.
+The final day of Sukkot is called “Hoshanna Rabbah”, which means Great Shouts of Save us now.
 On Hoshanna Rabbah the water libation ceremony concluded in the greatest of festivities.

 One day in the future, Yeshua will bring complete perfection to the Festival of Sukkot.
 This is another reason why we should still recognize and honor this time period.
 As with all of the Appointed Times of Yahweh, they point to Yeshua and his plan of salvation.
 Sukkot represents the wedding feast of Yeshua and His bride, it also points to the future Millennium reign of Messiah Yeshua.
 He will then tabernacle among us again.
 What a Season of Joy!!!!!
 (Yom Teruah represents the bride "going out to meet" her Bridegroom, and Yom Kippur represents the wedding itself)